Deveo/deveo-ui/README.md

 * UI components
 * Fonts and icons

-Get started
+## Getting started

+First, install project dependencies with

     $ npm install
     $ bower install

+then, run [Gulp][gulp] with

-    $ npm start
+    $ gulp

-access one of the visual test files with your browser, and
+then, view one of the visual test files in your browser with

     $ open test/visual/button.html
     $ open test/visual/dropdown.html

-start developing.
+and start developing.

 ## Acknowledgements